 The words “Batman” and “theatrical animated movie” may not go together for some.
 They will, however, if you’re a fan of Batman: Mask of the Phantasm, a theatrically released animated movie that bombed in 1993 despite strong critical feedback- esteemed critics Gene Siskel and Roger Ebert actually regretted not seeing it when it came out in theaters on their show.
-Ever since it was released on video, the film’s developed more and more of a cult following among Batman fans and superhero fans in general, with many calling it one of the best- if not the best- theatrical Batman movie ever made.
+Ever since it was released on video, the film’s developed more and more of a cult following among Batman fans and superhero fans in general, with many calling it one of the best- if not the best- theatrical Batman movies ever made.

 It’s 20th anniversary in 2013 was highlighted by some private screenings and a special limited edition anniversary poster by Mondo but that was it.
-As I’ll explain later, many fans of the movie (including myself) feel it hasn’t received the amount of attention it deserves after almost 25 years of existence.
+As I’ll explain later, many fans of the movie (including myself) feel it hasn’t received the amount of attention it deserves after 25-plus years of existence.

 To understand why the film’s praised so highly, we need to look back at how it was made and when it came out, then see what happened to the film’s home video releases, and what’s being done regarding the film today.